ztorres94-appdev/msm-signin/README.md

 <li>/bookmarks has a link to delete each bookmark </li>

 <li>/bookmarks has a link, 'Un-bookmark', that removes a Bookmark record </li>

+<li>/movies/[MOVIE ID] does NOT have a button, 'Bookmark this movie', to create a bookmark record when user is signed out </li>

+<li>/movies/[MOVIE ID] has a form to create a bookmark record when user is signed in </li>

+<li>/movies/[MOVIE ID] has a link 'Un-bookmark' to delete bookmark if signed-in user has bookmarked the movie </li>

+<li>/movies/[MOVIE ID] has a link, 'Un-bookmark', that removes a Bookmark record, if the signed-in user has bookmarked the movie </li>

 </details>